VarvaraFilipenko/data-analisys-study/Flats_sale_Spb/README.md

 *Libraries: pandas, matplotlib.pyplot (hist, plot, boxplot, scatter, bar)*

-This is an education project which includes:
-1) Data preparations
-    - fills NaN values
-    - changes type of data
-2) Creation of  additional columns
-    - price per square meter
-    - weekday, month, year extraction
-    - floor definition (the first floor, the last floor, other)
+**Data:**  Real estate ads from 2014 to 2019 in St. Petersburg.

+**Outcomes:**
-    - ratio of living and total area, ratio of kitchen and total area.
+- The mean values of area, number of rooms, ceiling height and  terms of sale were determined.
-3) Exploratory Data Analysis:
-    - construction of the histograms:
+- Price depending on the location and floor.
-        - by area, price, number of room and height of ceilings
-        - by time of selling
-    - outlier data cleaning
-    - determining the factors affecting to the apartment price (area, number of rooms and others)
-    - TOP-10 localities with the most numbers of ads
+- TOP 10 cities with the largest number of ads were determined.
+The most expensive and cheapest city.
-	- calculation average price for these TOP-10 localities